Isaac Abarbanel: Biography

-Abarbanel was born in Lisbon, Portugal, into one of the oldest and most distinguished Iberian Jewish families. the Abravanel or Abarbanel family, had escaped the massacre in Castile in 1391.
+Abarbanel was born in Lisbon, Portugal, into one of the oldest and most distinguished Iberian Jewish families, his antecedents having escaped the massacre in Castile in 1391.
 A student of the rabbi of Lisbon, Joseph Chaim, he became well versed in rabbinic literature and in the learning of his time, devoting his early years to the study of Jewish philosophy.
-Abarbanel is quoted as saying that he included Joseph ibn Shem-Tov as his mentor.
+Abarbanel is quoted as saying that he counted Joseph ibn Shem-Tov as his mentor.
 At 20 years old, he wrote on the original form of the natural elements, on religious questions and prophecy.
-Together with his intellectual abilities, he showed a complete mastery of financial matters.
+Together with his intellectual abilities, he exhibited a mastery of financial matters.
 This attracted the attention of King Afonso V of Portugal, who employed him as treasurer.

-He used his high position, and the great wealth he had inherited from his father, to aid his co-religionists.
+He used his high position and the great wealth he had inherited from his father to aid his co-religionists.
 When his patron Afonso captured the city of Arzila, in Morocco, the Jewish captives faced being sold as slaves.
-Abarbanel contributed largely to the funds needed to free them, and personally arranged for collections throughout Portugal.
+Abarbanel both contributed large sums to the ransom and personally arranged for collections throughout Portugal.
 He also wrote to his learned and wealthy friend, Vitale (Yehiel) Nissim da Pisa, on behalf of the captives.

 After the death of Afonso, he was obliged to relinquish his office, having been accused by King John II of connivance with the Duke of Braganza, who had been executed on the charge of conspiracy.
 Abarbanel, warned in time, saved himself by a hasty flight to Castile in 1483.
 His large fortune was confiscated by royal decree.

 At Toledo, his new home, he occupied himself at first with Biblical studies, and in the course of six months produced an extensive commentary on the books of Joshua, Judges, and Samuel.
 Shortly afterward, though, he entered the service of the house of Castile.
 Together with his friend, the influential converso Don Abraham Senior, of Segovia, he undertook to farm the revenues and to supply provisions for the royal army, contracts that he carried out to the entire satisfaction of Queen Isabella I of Castile.